AdobeDocs/cc-everywhere/src/pages/guides/review/rejections.md

 ### 2. SDK Version

-- Verify that your app is built on a supported version of the SDK.
+- Verify that your app is built on V4 SDK version.
 - Note that versions V3 and below are not accepted.
-- **Example**: If your app is using SDK version V3, update it to the latest version, such as V5.
-Check the SDK documentation for the latest version and update instructions.
+- **Example**: If your app is using SDK version V3, update it to the latest version, such as V4.
+Check the SDK documentation for [migragtion guide](../concepts/migration_v3_v4.md) from V3 to V4.

 ### 3. Website Functionality